Independence and strong independence complexes of finite groups: Graphs and invariant properties

 Combining \cref{prop:sigma-to-graph} and \cref{prop:eq-graphs}, a natural question is whether there is any clear relationship between independence and strong independence complexes of a finite group.
 The next example provides an infinite family of pairs of $p$-groups with isomorphic strong independence complexes, but whose independence complexes are not isomorphic.
 We remind the reader that the \emph{rank} of a finite group $G$, denoted $\mathrm{rk}(G)$, is the smallest nonnegative integer $r$ such that every subgroup of $G$ can be generated by $r$ elements.
 It is easy to see that, when $p$ is a prime number and $G$ is a $p$-group, then the largest simplices in $\Sigma(G)$ have cardinality $\mathrm{rk}(G)$, i.e.\ dimension $\mathrm{rk}(G)-1$.

-\begin{example} Let $p\geq 5$ be a prime number and let \begin{itemize} \item $G_1$ be the unique group of maximal class of order $p^5$ and exponent $p$, up to isomorphism, containing a maximal abelian subgroup; cf.\ \cite[Thm.~4.3]{Bla58} (in Blackburn's classification take $\alpha=\beta=\gamma=\delta=0$). \item $G_2=F/\mho_1(F)\gamma_4(F)$, where $F$ is a free group of rank $2$, so $G_2$ is free with the property that it is $2$-generated, of exponent $p$ and class $3$; then $|G_2|=p^5$. \end{itemize} The group $G_1$ has clearly rank $4$, while $G_2$ has rank $3$ as $\gamma_2(G_2)$ is self-centralizing in $G_2$.
+\begin{example} Let $p\geq 5$ be a prime number and let \begin{itemize} \item $G_1$ be the unique group of maximal class of order $p^5$ and exponent $p$, up to isomorphism, containing a maximal abelian subgroup; cf.\ \cite[Thm.~4.3]{Bla58} (in Blackburn's classification take $\alpha=\beta=\gamma=\delta=0$). \item $G_2$ be the (unique) free $2$-generated, exponent $p$, class $3$ group; then $|G_2|=p^5$. \end{itemize} The group $G_1$ has clearly rank $4$, while $G_2$ has rank $3$ as $\gamma_2(G_2)$ is self-centralizing in $G_2$.
 Moreover, both groups are $2$-generated so, in the study of their strong independence complexes, we are only concerned with minimal generating sets of $2$-generated subgroups.
-The exponent of both groups being $p$, the number of $1$- and $2$-simplices is the same and equal to \begin{itemize} \item $p^5-1$ for $1$-simplices, \item $\binom{p^5-1}{2}-\left(\frac{p^5-1}{p-1}\right)\binom{p-1}{2}$ for $2$-simplices. \end{itemize} It follows easily from this information that the strong independence complexes of $G_1$ and $G_2$ are therefore isomorphic. \end{example}
+The exponent of both groups being $p$, the number of $1$- and $2$-simplices is the same and equal to \begin{itemize} \item $p^5-1$ for $1$-simplices, \item $\binom{p^5-1}{2}-\left(\frac{p^5-1}{p-1}\right)\binom{p-1}{2}$ for $2$-simplices. \end{itemize} The strong independence complexes of $G_1$ and $G_2$ are therefore isomorphic. \end{example}

 In the direction of better understanding the relationship between independence and strong independence, in \cite[Qs.~3]{Cam24} Cameron asks the following.

 \begin{question} What are the finite groups $G$ for which $\Sigma(G)=\tilde\Sigma(G)$? \end{question}